alkampfergit/personal-blog/codewrecks/content/post/old/2011/08/manage-disconnected-team-with-tfs.md

  ***Figure 2***: *Configuration of Integration platform to keep in sync TailSpin toys and another Team project on a portable Virtual Machine.*

-Now you can press â€œsave to databaseâ€ and the configuration is ready to be executed simply pressing the start button.
+Now you can press *save to database* and the configuration is ready to be executed simply pressing the start button.
 When the integration runs, you can be presented with conflicts, this is an example.

 > A namespace conflict has been detected between the source and the target system for the following item: $/TailSpinToysPortable/BuildProcessTemplates/UpgradeTemplate.xaml;39